jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 outside  the  bounding  box,  for   example  just  above  it.
 In  the 8-neighbour variant, this pixel has at  most 3 black neighbours, the 3 pixels just below.
 In the 4-neighbour variant, the pixel may have only one black  neighbour, the  pixel below.
-Therefore, the  pixer cannot switch to black.
+Therefore, the  pixel cannot switch to black.
 On the  other hand, with Conway's traditional rules, you have gliders, spaceships, glider guns, etc.